ahajri/AppWeb/Readme.md

-# Angular 2: Authentication sample.
+# MarkLogic, AngularJS, NodeJS Sample.

 This sample shows how to create an angular 2 app that:
 * Has **lots of different routes**